Martin Molony Stakes

 The Martin Molony Stakes is a Group 3 flat horse race in Ireland open to thoroughbred horses aged four years or older.
-It is run at Limerick over a distance of 1 mile, 4 furlongs and 110 yards (2,515 metres), and it is scheduled to take place each year in October.
+It is run at Limerick over a distance of 1 mile, 4 furlongs and 110 yards (2,515 metres), and it is scheduled to take place each year in June.

 The race was first run in 2003.
 The race is named in honour of the locally born jockey Martin Molony who won six consecutive Irish jump racing Champion Jockey titles between 1946 and 1951.
-Prior to 2017 it was run in late April or early May.
+Prior to 2017 it was run in late April or early May and in 2018 and 2019 it was run in October.